-- Cottonwood Campground, Theodore Roosevelt National Park, Medora, ND - This medium size campground is very typical for a National Park.
-Most of the sites in one of the two loops were of the smaller size, so that limited the options for larger RVs.
+- Cottonwood Campground, Theodore Roosevelt National Park, Medora, ND - This medium-sized campground is very typical for a National Park.
+Most of the sites in one of the two loops were of the smaller size, limiting the options for larger RVs.
 Some of the sites were along the Little Missouri River and offered very nice views, but most of those sites were reservable, so that ruled out folks like us that fly by the seat of our pants.
 The park offers excellent opportunities for hiking, auto touring, and wildlife viewing.

-- Craters of the Moon National Monument & Preserve, near Arco, ID - Once again the camping sites in this National Monument tended to be on the smaller size and in some case very close together, but there were some options for larger RVs.
+- Craters of the Moon National Monument & Preserve, near Arco, ID - Once again, the camping sites in this National Monument tended to be on the smaller size and, in some cases, very close together.
+Still, there were some options for larger RVs.
 While we were there, they did not take reservations.
 There was a board near the campground self-pay station where one could see the occupied campsites.
-While there we enjoyed hiking, auto touring, and exploring a couple of the lava tubes.
+While there, we enjoyed hiking, auto touring, and exploring a couple of the lava tubes.

 - Gilbert Ray Campground in Tucson Mountain County Park near Tucson, AZ - We like the Tucson area, and this well-located campground is an easy drive through the mountain pass to town.
 There is much to do in Tucson as well good shopping, dining out, and cool brewpubs.
 Both the county park and the adjacent Saguaro National Park West offer excellent hiking opportunities.
 The campground doesn't take reservations.
 We consider that a plus, but they have a quirky rule that allows only a seven-night stay.
 One must leave the campground for at least seven days and then can return for another seven-night visit (which we did).

 - Harris Beach State Park Campground, Brookings, OR - Our goal was to visit this campground in the fall of 2014, but it closed early for repairs.
-This year as we were heading down the Oregon coast, we read that they were closing again for some infrastructure improvement.
-We were disappointed to say the least, but later learned that the construction had been delayed.
-When we arrived, we got the last site available on that day overlooking the Pacific Ocean – we were happy campers!
+This year, as we headed down the Oregon coast, we read that they were closing again for some infrastructure improvement.
+We were disappointed, to say the least, but later learned that the construction had been delayed.
+When we arrived, we got the last site available that day overlooking the Pacific Ocean – we were happy campers!
 Lots of scenic views in the area, along with beach walks & hiking.
 There are also four brewpubs in Brookings… we visited three.
 The fourth had just opened, and we learned about it after we left the area.

-- Lake Powhatan Forest Service Campground outside Asheville, NC - This a very well maintained Forest Service campground near Asheville.
-We were lucky enough to get one of the non-reservable campsites that had a paved pad and full hookups.
+- Lake Powhatan Forest Service Campground outside Asheville, NC - This a very well-maintained Forest Service campground near Asheville.
+We were lucky enough to get one of the non-reservable campsites with a paved pad and full hookups.
 The sites were well spaced from each other, as well as abundant hiking from the park.
 Nearby Asheville has all the amenities one would want.
-A plus was the fact that the Erickson’s, our RV friends who we met in 2014 in Bend, Oregon, were also staying there.
+A plus was the fact that the Erickson’s, our RV friends we met in 2014 in Bend, Oregon, were also staying there.

 Besides these campgrounds/RV parks, we driveway surfed & boondocked with family and friends across the county.
 These stops are all considered faves.

-Honorable Mention – These three were included on our 2014 Fave list and we visited each again in 2015:
+Honorable Mention – These three were included on our 2014 Fave list, and we revisited each in 2015: